First Look 101: Everything You Need to Know + Inspiring Examples

 Customize the moment to fit your relationship.
 Some couples exchange handwritten letters or share a favorite song during the first look, adding an extra layer of sentimentality.

+Deciding whether to do a first look is deeply personal, and there’s no right or wrong choice.
+Whether you opt for this modern trend or stick with tradition, the key is to choose what resonates with you as a couple.
 If a first look feels like the right fit, use it as an opportunity to connect, create cherished memories, and capture photos that will last a lifetime.
 And if you decide to keep things traditional, there are still plenty of ways to make your wedding day uniquely yours.

 Contact Ralph Deal Photography